 The Spoodle, also known as the Cockapoo, is a relatively modern breed that emerged in the United States during the 1950s.
 The breed's origin is attributed to the desire for a hypoallergenic dog with the intelligence and trainability of the Poodle and the affectionate, friendly disposition of the Cocker Spaniel.
 This deliberate crossbreeding aimed to create a family-friendly companion that excelled in both temperament and intelligence.

 Spoodles fall into the category of designer or hybrid dogs, specifically bred to combine the best traits of their parent breeds.
 They belong to the Non-Sporting and Sporting breed groups, which might seem contradictory at first glance.
-The Non-Sporting group is characterized by breeds with diverse appearances and abilities, while Sporting dogs are known for their athleticism and hunting skills.
+The Non-Sporting group is characterised by breeds with diverse appearances and abilities, while Sporting dogs are known for their athleticism and hunting skills.
 The Spoodle's varied heritage allows it to fit into both of these groups, showcasing its adaptability and versatility.

 One of the Spoodle's most appealing traits is its coat, which is usually curly or wavy, thanks to its Poodle lineage.
 This coat comes in various colours, including black, white, cream, chocolate, red, and more.
 Due to their mixed heritage, Spoodles' appearances can vary widely.
 They often have expressive eyes and floppy ears, inheriting the best of both the Poodle's elegance and the Cocker Spaniel's charming features.